Human Rights (M.A.)

 Politics | Philosophy | Law

-Ready for the next step in your career?
-With the degree program for professional development in Human Rights, you can expand your knowledge and open up more career opportunities.
-No matter whether you are already working in a relevant area or are involved in voluntary work for human rights, this degree program will offer you an international perspective and a wide range of career opportunities.
+Do you have a passion for human rights?
+With the Master’s degree program in Human Rights, you can expand your knowledge and open up more career opportunities.
+No matter whether your interest stems from courses you took in your undergraduate program or from practical experience in human rights work, this degree program will offer you an international perspective and a wide range of career opportunities.
 Apply now and start your journey into the exciting world of human rights work.

 Fact Sheet